 Consignment – sourcing a permanent, intergovernmental home for this archival material that will enable amendments, and inform decision making over intergenerational periods of time.

 It should be highlighted that these listings are compiled as active catalogues, which will continue to be modified over the ensuing decades to maintain accuracy, as well as to document ongoing remediation efforts.
-As such, these catalogues are classified as living human documents, intended for continuous engagement and prospective amendment, as opposed to solely ‘arks’ of information, to be stored in obscure, inaccessible archives like the foundation’s ‘Companion Guide’ project.
+As such, these catalogues are classified as living human documents, intended for continuous engagement and prospective amendment, as opposed to solely ‘arks’ of information, to be stored in obscure, inaccessible archives like the foundation’s ‘Companion Guide to Earth’ project.
 While the foundation supports, and actively campaigns for, these remediation works, we are not directly involved within mitigation or adaptation efforts.
 Instead, the focus of our archival programme is simply remain as trustees in retaining collective records; enabling associated communities to reliably consult these repositories, and raising awareness of emergent, intergenerational human legacies, while also establishing a factual basis for posterity to commit significant stewardship decisions, or to off-set enduring anthropogenic legacies, on behalf of their inherited biomes.
 This programme is not devised to enable present generations to simply bequeath their problems to subsequent generations – remediation efforts are essential today, to leave a stable planet as tomorrow’s crucial inheritance.

 To join our inspiring teams of interdisciplinary researchers, advisors, project organisers, citizen scientists and volunteers in developing and delivering foundation activities, please fill in the below fields including any specific interests(s) you may have and we will get back to you soon.